jerealeksanteri/NablaFunctions/README.md

 ## Introduction
 This is a Golang HTTP Server project, which mocks AWS Lambda Functions.
 It uses docker images as functions.
 Docker containers are launched when the function is called.
 Currently it supports only Golang and Python projects.
-Heavily influenced by https://www.youtube.com/@helloWorldGolang

 ## Usage
 The server has two endpoint load and execute.